jcreamer898/RequireJS-Backbone-Starter/README.md

 There are simple examples of how to write a router, view, and model.

 Feel free to fork and use in your own BackboneJS app!!

+### Recent Changes as of 7/8/2012

+* RequireJS v2 now now longer requires `order.js`
+* Use the `shim` config object to have non AMD libraries work with RequireJS
+* The original version of this branch is now `oldamd`

+Hit me up for questions! @jcreamer898